Reflective Supervision

 Reflective supervision does not provide specific supervision on the details of your caseload, such as your Partner/supervisor within your firm may provide.
 Instead, we pan back and look at the wider picture of ‘you’.

-Reflective supervision is not counselling or psychotherapy, although there will be times when you feel deeply seen and understood by your supervisor because of the way we work and our training, and you may be able to make more sense of things, which can feel theraputic.
+Reflective supervision is not counselling or psychotherapy, although there will be times when you feel deeply seen and understood by your supervisor because of the way we work and our training, and you may be able to make more sense of things, which can feel therapeutic.
 (See my explanation of my position on working with mental health.)

 Reflective supervision does not give you answers – but will help you think through many questions.
 There is no fixed outcome or agenda – it is an organic, rather than a scripted/structured process, with a fellow professional who is trained to listen.